thyeone/netflix-clone/README.md

 # Netflix Clone

-A Netflix Clone project that I used React.js, TypeScript, React-Query, and framer-motion.
+A Netflix Clone project that I used React.js, TypeScript, Recoil, React-Query, and framer-motion.

 ## Demo